helidon-io/helidon/declarative/README.md

 Annotations on type:

+- `@RpcServer.Endpoint` - required annotation to generate a declarative gRPC server endpoint
 - `@Grpc.GrpcService` - gRPC service name; use the fully-qualified service name when the proto declares a package.
   If not set, the service class simple name is used.
+- `@Grpc.ProtoDescriptor` - generated protocol buffer class with a static `getDescriptor()` method returning `Descriptors.FileDescriptor`
 - `@Service.Singleton` - typical service registry scope for the endpoint implementation

-The endpoint must declare one `@Grpc.Proto` method returning `Descriptors.FileDescriptor` with no parameters.
+The endpoint must declare exactly one proto descriptor source: either `@Grpc.ProtoDescriptor` on the type or one `@Grpc.Proto` method returning `Descriptors.FileDescriptor` with no parameters.

 Annotations on endpoint methods: